adlnet/xAPI-Spec/xAPI.md

 * ```403 Forbidden``` - Indicates that the request is unauthorized for the given credentials.
 Note this is different than refusing the credentials given.
-In this case, the credentials have been validated, but the authenticated client is not allowed to perform the given action.
+In this case, the credentials have been validated, but the authenticated Client is not allowed to perform the given action.

 * ```404 Not Found``` - Indicates the requested resource was not found.
 May be